facebook/flipper/docs/getting-started.md

 ### Setup your Android app

-#### Including Sonar via jcenter
+Sonar is distributed via JCenter.

-**Sonar is still being deployed to jcenter so you may need to include the .aar manually.**

 Add dependencies to your `build.gradle` file.

 ```
 repositories {